From the Field

 Fast facts: Maui wildfires

-• The 2023 Maui fire ranks among the top 10 deadliest U.S. wildfires on record since 1871, and it is the deadliest natural disaster in Hawaii’s history, surpassing the deadly tsunami in 1960.
+• The 2023 Maui fires rank among the top 10 deadliest U.S. wildfires on record since 1871 and are the deadliest natural disaster in Hawaii’s history, surpassing the deadly tsunami in 1960.

-• Authorities identified the last of the 100 confirmed victims on January 26, 2024.
+• Authorities identified the last of the 102 confirmed victims in June 2024, with two additional people remaining unaccounted for.

-• Hurricane Dora, a Category 4 storm, generated high winds on the islands and fueled at least three fires on Maui on August 8.
+• Hurricane Dora, a Category 4 storm, generated high winds on the islands on August 8 and fueled at least three fires on Maui.

 • Lahaina, the former royal capital of Hawaii and prominent tourist spot, “is gone,” said Mark Gudmunson, senior pastor of Pukalani Community Church of the Nazarene in Pukalani, Hawaii.